Forest Lodge, Windsor: Holly Grove, Virginia Water, Flitcroft and Sandby

 The earliest conveyance relating to the property containing a small cottage with 2 acre of land annexed to it was in 1697.
 In 1772, the estate was purchased by John Deacon who was Groom of the Bedchamber to Henry Frederick, Duke of Cumberland between 1767 and the duke's death in 1790.
-Thomas Sandby's plans for 'Holly-grove House' were adapted c.1772-78 from a design by Henry Flitcroft who had earlier made plans for improving Windsor Great Lodge (later Cumberland Lodge), about a mile away from Holly Grove.
+Thomas Sandby's plans for 'Holly-grove House' were adapted c.
+1772 – 1778 from a design by Henry Flitcroft who had earlier made plans for improving Windsor Great Lodge (later Cumberland Lodge), about a mile away from Holly Grove.
 The plans for the house, 'a three-bay central block with flanking two-storey wings', is what is seen today.
 Flitcroft and his assistant Sandby collaborated to design much of Holly Grove's surrounding landscape including pleasure grounds and a new 'Great Bridge' to straddle the Windsor Great Park's Virginia Water Lake.

 19th century

 In 1803, the house and its estate was bought by Spencer Mackay who owned sugar plantations in the Caribbean: the Lusignan, Cane Grove, and Annadale estates in British Guiana.
 He is listed on the Legacies of British Slave ownership database of the Centre for the Study of the Legacies of British Slavery.
 Holly Grove covered an expansive acreage: "from both fronts the house commands varied and extensive views over the forest [and] the Great Park".
 In 1851 'Holly-grove' was described as being "west of Windsor Forest where, on its eastern margin at Bishop's Gate commences the principal approach to the celebrated lake called Virginia Water."

 Holly Grove estate first drew royal interest in 1823, but was not then purchased.
-It was finally acquired for the Crown on 27 June 1829, during the premiership of the Duke of Wellington and remained the residence of the Deputy Ranger of Windsor Great Park.
-Other early occupants included Sir William Fremantle, Francis Seymour, 5th Marquess of Hertford, and The Hon.
-Augustus Liddle.
+It was finally acquired for the Crown on 27 June 1829, during the premiership of Arthur Wellesley, 1st Duke of Wellington and remained the residence of the Deputy Ranger of Windsor Great Park.
+Other early occupants included Sir William Fremantle, Francis Seymour, 5th Marquess of Hertford, and Augustus Liddle.

 The house was the residence of the Deputy Ranger of Windsor Great Park until the retirement of Sir Malcolm Murray in 1937.
 In 1860, it was "difficult to obtain an order" to fish in Virginia Water; "the Deputy Ranger of Windsor Great Park - Col. F. H. Seymour - lived at Holly Grove, Windsor Park" and it was only he who "granted them".